Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Introduction

 We list some examples in $\mathcal{N}$ below with explicit CTF filling intervals obtained from Corollary \ref{open book}, as well as other data, such as fibered genera, degeneracy slopes, and maximal NLS filling intervals.
 We first explain how this data is obtained.
 For each $1$-cusped manifold $N$ in Examples \ref{v0751}$\sim$\ref{nonsharp},

-$\bullet$ The fibered genus and the degeneracy slope of $N$ are known from \hyperref[D3]{[D3]}, and $N$ is the complement of a hyperbolic fibered L-space knot in some spherical manifold of type-II or type-III ($N$ is also possible to be the complement of a type-I knot in another spherical manifold).
-By the degeneracy slope of $N$, we can get a CTF filling interval obtained from Corollary \ref{open book} directly.
+$\bullet$ The fibered genus and the degeneracy slope of $N$ are known from \hyperref[D3]{[D3]}.
+By comparing \hyperref[D2]{[D2]} with snapPy \hyperref[CDGW]{[CDGW]}, we can know that $N$ is the complement of a hyperbolic fibered L-space knot in $S^{3}$ or some spherical manifold of type-II or type-III ($N$ is also possible to be the complement of a type-I knot in another spherical manifold).
+So the degeneracy locus of the suspension flow has multiplicity $1$ (see Cases \ref{case2}, \ref{case3}).
+From the degeneracy slope of $N$, we can obtain a CTF filling interval from Corollary \ref{open book} directly.

 $\bullet$ If $N$ is contained in Examples \ref{v0751}$\sim$\ref{nonspherical}, then the two endpoints of the obtained CTF filling interval of $N$ are verified to be L-space filling slopes in \hyperref[D2]{[D2]}.
-Combined with \hyperref[OS]{[OS]} and \hyperref[RR]{[RR]}, the obtained CTF filling interval of $N$ is exactly the maximal NLS filling interval of $N$.
+Combined with \hyperref[OS1]{[OS1]} and \hyperref[RR]{[RR]}, the obtained CTF filling interval of $N$ is exactly the maximal NLS filling interval of $N$.